Bosnia and Herzegovina - Things to Do in Bosnia and Herzegovina in May

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-May is when locals harvest wild asparagus from mountain slopes—ask your guesthouse host about the 'šparoga' hunt; they'll probably invite you and point out the patches families guard like classified files.
-The train from Sarajevo to Mostar follows the Neretva and costs less than a Vienna coffee, but locals grab the left side for waterfalls and the right for medieval tombstones.
-During Ramadan, Mostar restaurants close early; the holdouts cook for locals who've fasted all day, so the food is sharper and richer than the tourist plates.
-In Trebinje's old town, wine cellars are front rooms—grandparents still live upstairs, and the bathroom may send you through someone's bedroom.
+May is when locals harvest wild asparagus from mountain slopes, ask your guesthouse host about the 'šparoga' hunt; they'll probably invite you and point out the patches families guard like classified files.
+The train from Sarajevo to Mostar follows the Neretva and costs less than a Vienna coffee.
+But locals grab the left side for waterfalls and the right for medieval tombstones.
+During Ramadan, Mostar restaurants close early.
+The holdouts cook for locals who've fasted all day, so the food is sharper and richer than the tourist plates.
+In Trebinje's old town, wine cellars are front rooms, grandparents still live upstairs, and the bathroom may send you through someone's bedroom.

 Avoid These Mistakes

 The mountain road between Sarajevo and Mostar eats 2.5 hours and feels like a border crossing; GPS shaves off 45 minutes it has never driven on those switchbacks.
-May heat tempts shorts in mosques—pack a light scarf or buy one from the vendors outside who built a trade on unprepared legs.
-Dubrovnik day trips from Sarajevo swallow 2–3 hours each way at the border; you'll clock more miles in the van than steps in Croatia.
-Family restaurants still shut 2–5 PM, even in tourist quarters; miss the window and you're stuck with hotel dining-room mediocrity.
+May heat tempts shorts in mosques, pack a light scarf or buy one from the vendors outside who built a trade on unprepared legs.
+Dubrovnik day trips from Sarajevo swallow 2, 3 hours each way at the border; you'll clock more miles in the van than steps in Croatia.
+Family restaurants still shut 2, 5 PM, even in tourist quarters.
+Miss the window and you're stuck with hotel dining-room mediocrity.

-Explore Activities in Bosnia and Herzegovina
+Explore More Activities in Bosnia and Herzegovina